Skip to content

 Momentum

-The momentum is defined as the momentum at the closest point to the pivot point on the helix.
-You can retrieve the momentum with:
+The momentum is defined at the closest point on the helix to the pivot point:

 momentum = helix.momentum